section-engineering-education/engineering-education/content/articles/how-to-implement-caching-in-adonisjs-5/index.md

 There are more configurations and twerks for even better usage of Redis than the default options we have just accepted.
 You can read more about Adonis Redis configuration [here](https://docs.adonisjs.com/guides/redis).

-### Handling Caching Adonisjs 5
+### Handling caching Adonisjs 5

-Before implementing the Caching, you should have [cloned the Forum API project](https://github.com/Kaperskyguru/adonisjs-forum-api), installed and configured Redis Server, AdonisJS Redis, and the Caching Package we will be using in this project.
+Before implementing the caching, you should have [cloned the Forum API project](https://github.com/Kaperskyguru/adonisjs-forum-api), installed and configured Redis Server, AdonisJS Redis, and the caching Package we will be using in this project.

 If you have all these checked, we are ready to dive right into the code.

-In the world of Caching, there are many Caching Strategies and methods available depending on the structure of your data structure and the different operations performed on the data; you can choose other Caching strategies depending on the features and type of the project.
+In the world of caching, there are many caching Strategies and methods available depending on the structure of your data structure and the different operations performed on the data; you can choose other caching strategies depending on the features and type of the project.

-You can read through the [Best Caching Strategy for AdonisJS 5](https://masteringbackend.com/posts/caching-strategy-for-restful-api/) which will show you the different Caching Strategies, and choose which one depending on the features or type of project.
+You can read through the [Best caching Strategy for AdonisJS 5](https://masteringbackend.com/posts/caching-strategy-for-restful-api/) which will show you the different caching Strategies, and choose which one depending on the features or type of project.

 We will be using the **Cache Aside Strategy** for all the Read operations and a mixture of **Write Around** and **Write Through Strategy** for the Write operations.